Florian-W/digital-learning-imbit/resources/documentation/EmailConfig.md

 # Configuration for email

-Emails are send when a new user is registrates himself or wants a certificate.
+Emails are send when a new user registrates himself or wants a certificate.

 ## Parameters that have to be set: